syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 # Themes for Syncfusion Controls

-Syncfusion themes allows you to apply common colors across all the Syncfusion controls to match your application theme by merging the following items your application resources.
+Syncfusion themes allows you to apply uniform colors across all the Syncfusion controls to match your application theme by merging the following items in your application resources.

-* Common theme resource for theme which contains the colors for the corresponding keys
+* Common theme resource dictionary
-* Control style dictionaries for individual controls in which the keys are mapped with control properties
+* Control style resource dictionaries

+## Common theme resource dictionary

+This resource file contains the keys and its respective values for all the controls.
+These keys will be mapped to our control properties and when this resource is merged in the application resources, theme will be applied for the used control in the application.

+## Control style resource dictionaries

+There is a control style resource dictonary for each and every control in which the actual mapping between the keys declared in common theme resource dictionary and public properties of that control is done.

+As mentioned earlier, it is needed to merge both these common theme resource dictionary and the control style resource dictionaries for the used controls to apply theme.
+There are two ways to merge these control style resource dictonaries as explained below.

-## Automatic style merging
+## Automatic merging

-while using more number of Syncfusion controls in the application, to make the process easier for merging the control style of those controls, we have provided SyncfusionThemeDictionary class.
-When you merge the common theme resources to this dictionary, we will merge control styles automatically.
+While using more number of Syncfusion controls in an application, to make the process easier for merging the control style dictionary of those controls, we have provided SyncfusionThemeDictionary class for automatic merging.
+When the common theme resource dictionary is merged to this dictionary, control style resource dictionaries will be merged automatically.
 However, only the styles for the used controls will be merged.

 {% highlight xaml %}